 Amelia Island tops Florida’s northeastern-most point like a crown jewel.
-Picture sand beaches, a spectacular State Park, preserved dunes and nature walks, protected inlets for paddleboard and kayak excursions, intracoastal and Atlantic boating, and a charming historic downtown of Fernandina Beach with fabulous restaurants and lodging.
+And we love Amelia!
+Picture sand beaches, four spectacular State Parks, preserved dunes, designated bike paths and nature walks, protected inlets for paddleboard and kayak excursions, intracoastal and Atlantic boating, and a charming historic downtown of Fernandina Beach with fabulous boutique shopping, restaurants and lodging.

 Amelia is “amiable” in size, 18 sq miles (13 long and 4 wide), with a population of about 30,000.
 Amelia’s eastern Atlantic coast stretches the entire 13 miles with quartz beach sand and dunes, North Beach to American Beach to the south (more on that later).